IrisLiu-00/dndnotes/_notes/Standalone/Lost Continent.md

 	- periodic volcano
 	- natural geothermal or nuclear reactors in the ground
 	- it only appears in the real world, once per year? pocket dimension
-	- i like the eternal winter darkness of antarctica
+	- i like the eternal winter darkness of antarctica. eternal twilight?
 	- a destroyed kingdom. strange ruins, ghosts? arches hanging in the air. monsters that were once human
 - Central conflict:
 	- man vs nature, survival